 Alexa Skills for Subscriptions You May Already Have

-Hulu/Netflix/Amazon Prime - If you happen to own a Fire TV, and you have services like Amazon Prime Video, Hulu, or Netflix, Alexa can start to do some wacky futuristic stuff.
+If you happen to own a Fire TV, and you have services like Amazon Prime Video, Hulu, or Netflix, Alexa can start to do some wacky futuristic stuff.
 It still feels like witchcraft that we can ask Alexa to find The Magic Schoolbus for us and our TV opens up Netflix and just starts playing The Magic Schoolbus.
-While Alexa still defaults to Prime Music when you ask for a song, she’s much more helpful finding your content across all of your subscriptions on your TV.
+Our son really loves this feature.
+Even though you might expect Amazon to treat Hulu and Netflix as competitors - it’s actually remarkably easy to find your content across all of your subscriptions on your TV.
 Warning: Hiding the controller no longer prevents your kids from changing the channel when you’re watching something.

 Alexa Skills for the Echo Buttons

-That’s the best stuff our family has discovered on our Alexa so far!
-Please let us know in the comments if you’ve found anything else that your family loves to do with your Alexa - and we will keep this list updated as we discover new things worth recommending!
+Those are the very best skills our family has discovered on our Alexa so far!
+Please let us know in the comments if you’ve found anything else that your family loves to do with your Echo device - and we will keep this list updated as we discover new things worth recommending!